zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-09-24】[bromite / bromite](https://github.com/bromite/bromite) - Bromite is a Chromium fork with ad blocking and privacy enhancements; take back your browser!
+* 【2024-09-24】[GEIGEIGEIST / TOTEM](https://github.com/GEIGEIGEIST/TOTEM) - TOTEM is a 38 keys column-staggered split keyboard.
+It meant to be used with a SEEED XIAO BLE or RP2040
 * 【2024-09-23】[n8n-io / self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
 * 【2024-09-22】[zakirullin / cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive Load is what matters
 * 【2024-09-18】[avito-tech / playbook](https://github.com/avito-tech/playbook) - AvitoTech team playbook